 When most people think of construction accidents, they imagine cranes dropping heavy objects, tools cutting an appendage, or heavy machinery running over a worker.
 But a shockingly large percentage of these accidents involve a slip and fall.
 While it’s easy to understand how a slip and fall from a great height could cause serious damage, many of the workers who sustain the most serious injuries fall from a standing position.

-But the bottom line is it doesn’t matter how the worker become injured – they have the right to claim workers compensation and in most cases, they are also eligible to file a personal injury lawsuit against the party whose negligence resulted in their accident.
+But the bottom line is it doesn’t matter how the worker becomes injured - they have the right to claim workers' compensation and in most cases, they are also eligible to file a personal injury lawsuit against the party whose negligence resulted in their accident.
 But none of this is easily accomplished without the help of an attorney.